+We propose an efficient and pluggable validation engine, which supports interchain transaction validation and reliable routing.
+That is, interchain transactions sent from different app-chains can be validated using the corresponding rules which can be dynamically registered or updated.
 For each interchain transaction, the relay-chain must validate it to avoid conditions that the transaction is created or modified by malicous nodes.
 The engine can manage multiple complex validation rules using the way like smart contracts, which can support the hot update of validation rules.
 In this case, the validation engine can handle the rapid iterations of different blockchains.

-The workflow of the validation engine has three main steps:
+The validation engine has three main modules:

-- Protocol Parse: Firstly, the validation engine will parse the interchain transactions.
-Because all interchain transactions adhere to IBTP, the engine can parse the sending chain ID and the "Proof" as later inputs. - Rule Matching: The validation engine will use the type of sending chain to get the corresponding validation rule. - Rule Execution: This is a core step of the validation engine.
-The engine can dynamically load different validation rule scripts through a WebAssembly Virtual Machine (WASM VM)[9], which can validate "Proof" of the transaction and ensure its validity.
+- Protocol Parse Module: This module will parse the interchain transactions.
+Because all interchain transactions adhere to IBTP, the module can parse the sending chain ID and the "Proof" as the later input for validation engine. - Rule Matching Module: This module will use the sending chain ID parsed by Protocol Parse Module to get the corresponding validation rule.
+The rule can be found in register information of app-chain.
+When a new app-chain registers to the relay-chain, the relay-chain will put the scripts of validation rules into the validation engine. - Rule Execution Module: This is a core module of the validation engine.
+The main part of the module is a WebAssembly Virtual Machine (WASM VM)[9].
+The VM can dynamically load different validation rule scripts, which realize the hot update of different validation rules.